Start or Renew an Organization!

 at a later date.

-Fall 2021 RSO SOCIA and Leadership Training Update:
+Fall 2021 RSO Officer Obligations and ILAT Training Dates:

 - The advisor listed on the RSO Application must confirm their role and complete the Advisor Orientation.